JohnGiorgi/mathematics-for-machine-learning/index.md

 What I hope to accomplish with this set of notes is a complete crash course on the various areas of mathematics essential to understanding machine learning.
 To do this, I will use the [Mathematics for Machine Learning Specialization](https://www.coursera.org/learn/linear-algebra-machine-learning) on [Coursera](https://www.coursera.org) as my guide, but also pull from other resources, such as [Khan Academy](https://www.khanacademy.org/math/linear-algebra) and [3blue1brown](http://www.3blue1brown.com) various video playlists on Youtube.

-The end goal will be to produce a single resource that someone (including myself) could use to quickly bring themselves up to speed on the fundamental mathematical concepts necessary for machine learning.
-The target audience are those who have at least some highschool math, but should really have taken introductory courses on Linear Algebra and Calculus in college.
+The end goal will be to produce a [single resource](https://johngiorgi.github.io/mathematics-for-machine-learning/) (in the form of a simple website built with Github Pages) that someone (including myself) could use to quickly bring themselves up to speed on the fundamental mathematical concepts necessary for machine learning.
+The target audience are those who have at least some highschool math, but who should really have taken introductory courses on Linear Algebra and Calculus in college.

 I will do my best to include hyperlinks to Wikipedia for every concept/definition introduced, which should allow a reader quick access to more information should they need it.